k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

 ### Step 3 - Create, Load, and Delete Flows

-- In this step you will run the generic **createFlowsFromTemplates.flow** from the Shared Objects Broadway folder to create the delete and load flows under the LU.
+- In this step you will run the generic **createFlowsFromTemplates.flow** from the Shared Objects Broadway folder in order to create the delete and load flows under the LU.
 The flow gets the following input parameters:

   -  **LU name**